Brittdrog/Drogemoller_lab_website/content/authors/miaodn/_index.md

 #- name: Sarah Lyle

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
-bio: Deanne Nixie Miao is a Lab Technician in the Department of Biochemistry and Medical Genetics at the University of Manitoba.
+bio: Deanne Nixie Miao is an MSc student in the Department of Biochemistry and Medical Genetics at the University of Manitoba.

 #Add info about your interests in bullet form (this can also be non-academic)
 interests: